AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Arrays/README.md

 ## Skills test

-I have created an accompanying [arrays-skills-test.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/JS_First_Steps/Arrays/arrays-skills-test.html) file to test my knowledge of the information provided by this **"Arrays"** page.
-See the results [here]().
+See the [Test your skills: Arrays]() page for some further tests to verify my knowledge of the information provided by the **Arrays** article.

 ## Conclusion